 As state lawmakers debated about what to do with their share, ‘high hopes were awakened in all children who were out of pocket-money.

 Maine, a state for only 17 years, decided to give the money back to the taxpayers.
 Every resident – including children — received about $2 from the state of Maine.
 A Deer Isle farmer’s wife named Salome Sellers decided to buy a pair of candlesticks with her money.
 She lived to be 108 years old, and was the last person born in the 18th century to die in the 19th.
-Her house is now a museum and the candlesticks on display.
+Her house is now a museum and displays the candlesticks.

 New Hampshire in 1821 tried to raise money for a public university by taxing the capital stock of banks.
 Seven years later the state abandoned the plan as the tax didn’t raise nearly enough money.